Meet the cast of ITV’s Vera series 10

 Riley Jones performs PC Mark Edwards

 Who’s PC Mark Edwards?
-The youngest member of Vera’s group, Jones has proved himself to be laborious working and desirous to show himself.
+The youngest member of Vera’s workforce, Jones has proved himself to be laborious working and wanting to show himself.

 The place have I seen Riley Jones earlier than?
 He performed Ewan in EastEnders final 12 months; his different credit embrace the quick movie Run and the TV sequence Wolfblood.